 Because embroidering on a ribbed beanie can be difficult, it’s important to pick a design that’s going to work with you and not against you!

 Fun things to add to beanies are your company’s logo, a person’s initial, name, or monogram, an applique, a fun phrase, or even a holiday-themed design.
 In the picture above, I used fluffy fabric and did a heart applique.

-When selecting a design, first, make sure to check the density of your design.
-If you’ve taken a bigger design and resized it without adjusting the number of stitches, you’ll end up with a thick, puckered mess.
+When selecting a design, check the density of your design.
+If you’ve taken a bigger design and resized it without adjusting the number of stitches, you’ll have a thick, puckered mess.
 I also like to slightly reduce the number of stitches when possible.
 Either that or I use the Auto Fabric function in my Hatch 2 embroidery software to make adjustments.

-Designs that have less square-shaped features to them are more forgiving.
-If you embroider a rectangular logo on your beanie, for instance, and you’re a few mm off in placement, it will be so obvious that the sides don’t run parallel to the ribbing or the top cuff of the beanie.
-Choosing a less angular design with more complexity to the edges can better camouflage errors in design placement.
+Designs that have less square-shaped features are more forgiving.
+If you embroider a rectangular logo on your beanie, for instance, and you’re a few mm off in placement, it will be obvious that the sides don’t run parallel to the ribbing or the top cuff of the beanie.
+Choosing a less angular design with more complexity to the edges better camouflages errors in design placement.

 And, if your design keeps sinking into the ribbing of the beanie even when you’re using water-soluble topping, try adding a knockdown stitch underneath your design.
-Digitize it to be only a few millimeters bigger than your design, and stitch in the closest matching thread color for your beanie.
-I still use a topper when adding a knockdown stitch, but you can usually eliminate the topping with this method!
+Digitize it to be only a few millimeters bigger than your design, and stitch in the closest matching thread color to your beanie.

 How to Embroider a Beanie

 Let’s get into the step-by-step process so you can get the best results during the embroidery process.
 These steps work if you’re learning how to embroider a fleece beanie or a ribbed, knit beanie.